-The School is governed by the Education (Independent School Standards) (England) Regulations 2010 (as amended) ("the Regulations").
-This Complaints Policy has been formulated to comply with Schedule 1, Part 7 of the Regulations, as well as equality legislation and the rules of natural justice.
+The School is an academy and is therefore governed by the Education (Independent School Standards) (England) Regulations 2010 (as amended) ("the Regulations").
+This Complaints Policy has been formulated to comply with Schedule 1, Part 7 of the Regulations (as well as equality legislation and the rules of natural justice).
 In the case of any variance between the procedure outlined in this Complaints Policy and the Regulations, the procedure outlined in the Regulations will apply.